Tired, sleepy, lethargic?

 The number one reason Machado Environmental is called for HVAC cleaning is occupant complaints.
 And those complaints come in many different flavors: stuffiness, increased allergies, eyes hurt, getting groggy in the afternoon, illness while at the office and simply “don’t feel good.”

 What is, after all, ventilation?
-Ventilation is essentially the process of changing or replacing air in any enclosed space.
-Ventilation is used to remove odors, introduce fresh air, keep interior building air circulating, and to prevent stagnation of the interior air
+Ventilation is essentially the process of changing or replacing the air in an enclosed space.
+Ventilation is used to remove odors, introduce fresh air, keep interior building air circulating, and to prevent stagnation of the interior air.

 Ventilating a building with adequate fresh air is one of the most important factors in maintaining acceptable indoor air quality.

 All ventilation is essentially dilution, where the ventilation process acts to change polluted indoor air with outside or fresh air at a rate that will keep the impurities and substances at a safe and acceptable level.

 It is the lack of adequate dilution that most often results in wide and varied occupant responses: “It is too stuffy”, “it’s too hot”, “it’s too cold”, “what’s that smell?” and “I get tired in the office”.
 From elevated CO2 counts to Volatile Organic Compounds (VOCs), the source is a lack of adequate fresh air to dilute the pollutants that will always be present in any indoor environment.

 Often the reason is as simple as ensuring the outside air damper is open:

 This closed damper is preventing any outside air from entering the building and in a busy office with all the occupants breathing out CO2, office equipment emitting VOCs, lunches being heated up and the like, the office is very likely to be rather stuffy and uncomfortable by the afternoon.

 But a major culprit in the reduction of adequate dilution is a dirty system.